 Now this is still a phone, which means that the sensor is tiny compared to what you would find even in a decent point-and-shoot.
 This means that the image processor in the iPhone has less light, dynamic range, and depth of field to work with.
 The camera engineers at Apple are of course aware of this and they do all sorts of tricks to compensate for it.
 In low light situations, they have the phone boost the sensor’s sensitivity and then apply noise reduction.
 In high contrast situations, they have the phone take multiple exposures and then use tone mapping to create a single HDR image.
 And for depth of field, they have the phone measure the distance between the photons hitting the two sensors, create a depth map, and add varying degrees of artificial blur to the final image to mimic the shallow depth of field that larger sensors produce.

-What Apple is trying to do here is make it more likely than ever that the average iPhone user can get great looking photos every time.
-It’s hard to argue with the results.
+What Apple is trying to do here is make it more likely than ever that the average iPhone user can get great looking photos every time they tap the shutter button and it’s hard to argue with the results.
 The iPhone X is easily the smartest point-and-shoot camera in the history of photography and amateur photographers will take better pictures on an iPhone X than they will on any other camera.
 But what about the non-amateur?
 As it happens, I fit neatly into this category and I find some of the moves that the engineers made here to be objectionable.
 My main gripes have to do with highlight rendering, sharpening, and noise reduction.
 I find that the built-in camera is too precious about preserving skin tones and as a result, it all too often blows the highlights.
 I also think it adds a little too much mid-tone contrast, which gives images an overly-sharpened look.
-Finally, in low light situations, the camera app tends to be too aggressive when it comes to noise reduction, leading to a look that can start to feel like an Impressionist painting upon closer inspection.
+Finally, in low light situations, the camera app tends to be too aggressive when it comes to noise reduction, leading to a look that can start to feel like an Impressionist painting.
 Having said that, none of these issues have stopped me from using the iPhone X for serious photography, because it’s very easy to download one of the dozens of apps that allows you to bypass all of this processing and shoot in RAW.
 Shooting this way makes the iPhone a credible professional-quality camera, albeit one with all the limitations of a small sensor.

 Now it’s important to understand that these were taken in ideal lighting conditions and when you shoot in less than ideal lighting, it doesn’t work quite as well.